-In principle, most words in NN can be used as Particle, wave, or field according to what the speaker needs to express.
-Some words are defined as specific types - all Dynamic forms of the Verb, for example, as waves by definition.
-There are some Species which are organized Dimensionally, such that words ending with -e, -ei, or -wei, are defined specifically as expressing wave concepts, while those ending with -a, -ai, -wai express related field concepts, and -o, -oi, -woi express Particle concepts related to the Species.
-Other words by their meaning are Particles by definition, such as words for animals, minerals, and family relatives.
-However, such words can be made into fields for Verb Phrases by adding a Marker:
+In principle, most words in NN can be used as PARTICLE, WAVE, or FIELD according to what the speaker needs to express.
+Some words are defined as specific types - all DYNAMIC forms of the VERB, for example, as WAVES by definition.
+There are some SPECIES which are organized DIMENSIONALLY, such that words ending with -e, -ei, - we or -wei, are defined specifically as expressing WAVE concepts, while those ending with -a, -ai, -wa, -wai express related FIELD concepts, and -o, -oi, -wo, -woi express PARTICLE concepts related to the SPECIES.
+Other words by their meaning are PARTICLES by definition, such as words for animals, minerals, and family relatives.
+However, such words can be made into FIELDS for VERB PHRASES by adding a MARKER:

-- $\int I{A} I{A}$ 'mother' + "field marker" in English gives 'motherly', in NN $\int I{A} I{A} II{A} I{A}$ mume-husa - [LYI 'mule' + "field marker" in English gives 'mule-like' (or 'mulish'), in NN [LYI-IIAP yicu-husa
+- $[\mathfrak{l}{\mathsf{L}}]$ 'mother' + "field marker" in English gives 'motherly', in NN $[\mathfrak{l}{\mathsf{L}}]$ mume-husa - TINE 'mule' + "field marker" in English gives 'mule-like' (or 'mulish'), in NN TINE IF yicu-husa

-4.6.4.3.
-WAVE Words in WAVE PREDICATES
+4.6.4.4.
+Wave Words in Wave Predicates

-The type of action in a wave PREDICATE is expressed by a wave word at the head of the PREDICATE.
-As mentioned above, there are some words which by default express actions because of their meaning.
+The type of action in a wave predicate is expressed by a wave word at the head of the predicate.
+As mentioned above, there are some words which by definition express actions because of their meaning.
 Some examples: